-As you can see, this Nayo EXP compartment opens fully, and also comes with a pocket to carry some more folders and/or handouts.
+As you can see from the photo I took during my Nayo EXP review, this Nayo EXP compartment opens fully, and also comes with a pocket to carry some more folders and/or handouts.
 You can also choose to only open the compartment partially, allowing you easy top access to pull out a file or your laptop during a business meeting.

 On the exterior, on the side that comes against your back, the Nayo EXP has a hidden compartment.
 In it, you can keep your wallet, your travel documents when you’re outside the airport, and other small valuable items and papers.

-Just above it, you can see the strap that helps attach the backpack to the handle of your rolling luggage.
+Just above it, you can see from the photo of my Nayo EXP review the strap that helps attach the backpack to the handle of your rolling luggage.

 Other features of the Nayo EXP

 The Nayo EXP was built with comfort in mind, which is why its backside and shoulder straps are padded with 12-millimeter molded EVA.
-On one of the shoulder straps, you have an extra small pocket that can hold an office keycard.
+On one of the shoulder straps, you have an extra small pocket that can hold an office access card.